 Professional mental health counselors who are appropriately credentialed and hired by UWM to serve in a counseling role are not considered Campus Security Authorities (CSAs).
 Reports regarding Clery crimes made to these individuals are not required to be reported for inclusion in the ASR or for a timely warning evaluation.

-University Counseling provides counseling for UWM undergraduate and graduate students who pay segregated fees.
-While counselors are exempt from the crime reporting requirements of the Clery Act, counselors often encourage students they are counseling to report crimes to the UWMPD as well as seek additional support through the campus advocate.
+While counselors are exempt from the crime reporting requirements of the Clery Act, counselors often encourage students they are counseling to report crimes to UWMPD as well as seek additional support through the campus advocate.
 Counselors also explain to students that the counselors may report crimes to the DOS Office on an anonymous basis for inclusion in the annual disclosure of crime statistics.